beyerh/CoolCrafter/README.md

 # Pycrafter6500 - Python Controller for TI DLP LightCrafter 6500

 A Python controller for Texas Instruments' DLPLCR6500EVM evaluation module for DLP technology.
 The controller can fully control the "pattern on-the-fly" mode with user-defined sequences of binary and grayscale images.
 Requires `pyusb` and `numpy`, with `PIL`/`pillow` recommended for image handling and testing.
+The library is compatible with the [uPatternScope](https://doi.org/10.1038/s41467-024-54351-6) for intensity modulated light pattern projection in optogenetic microscope experiments.

+ using a microscope and intensity modulatied pattern projection.

 ## About This Fork